Trung28899/React-Hooks/README.txt

 - useReducer() will return a state object and a dispatch function
 - React will re-render the component whenever your reducer returns new state

+i.
+Custom Hooks:
+- Remember the following rules
+    +, your hook must always start with use
+    +, In your custom hooks, you can use any other hooks +, Hooks must be used in the root functional component

 3. Guide on how to use this module:

 VER 1: useState() to set, get and update